-Yes, Kaiser Permanente drug test for weed.
-Kaiser Permanente toxicology test checks the presence of prescription and non-prescription substances and many illicit street drugs such as heroin, weed, and cocaine in your urine, saliva, and blood.
+Yes, Kaiser Permanente does drug testing for weed.
+The Kaiser Permanente toxicology test examines the presence of both prescription and non-prescription substances, as well as illicit street drugs like heroin, marijuana, and cocaine in your urine, saliva, and blood.

-Most of the time, saliva and urine test is used to detect the presence of the illicit substance.
-Saliva and urine test are easier to conduct.
-In many companies, the Drug test is part of the hiring process.
-The candidate must pass the pre-employment drug test to get the job in a company.
+Most often, saliva and urine tests are employed to detect these substances.
+These tests are simpler to conduct.
+In numerous companies, drug testing is a standard part of the hiring process.
+Candidates are required to pass a pre-employment drug test to secure a job in the company.

 The employer can ask the employee to drug test in the following scenario:

 when an employer notices a sudden change in the behavior of an employee,

 - Presence of alcohol and illicit substance in the workplace

 - The odor of alcohol and illicit substance in the workplace.

 - Presence of illicit substances in employee car, purse, bag, clothing, and personal accessories